Martin Manulis: Fox Television

 In 1958, Manulis left Playhouse 90 and took a three-month break to tour Europe with his family.
 He returned in the fall of 1958 as the "head of television" at 20th Century Fox Television.
 He later recalled that, as soon as he arrived at Fox, he knew it was wrong.
 None of his directors or writers followed him to Fox.
 Manulis tried to quit shortly after arriving, but Spyros Skouras refused to release him.
 Manulis stayed, and he discovered a proposal for a series that he developed as The Many Loves of Dobie Gillis, starring Dwayne Hickman and Bob Denver.
 The show was co-produced by Martin Manulis Productions and aired for four seasons from 1959 to 1963.

 During his time at Fox, Manulis also developed a series with James A. Michener called Adventures in Paradise.
 The show aired on ABC from October 1959 to April 1962.
 Despite poor reviews, the show was popular and aired for three years.
 Manulis later recalled that the lead actor, Gardner McKay, though remarkably good looking, simply could not act.
 He joked that a dubbed version using the voice of a skilled French actor and Gardner's good looks were the perfect combination and proved to be a hit in France.
 A third series produced by Manulis at Fox was Five Fingers, an espionage program starring David Hedison and Luciana Paluzzi that aired on NBC from October 1959 to January 1960.

 Motion picture producer

 After leaving Fox, Manulis spent much of the 1960s producing motion pictures for theatrical release.
-In December 1961, he began production of Days of Wine and Roses starring Jack Lemon and Lee Remick and directed by Blake Edwards.
+In December 1961, he began production of Days of Wine and Roses starring Jack Lemmon and Lee Remick and directed by Blake Edwards.
 Days of Wine and Roses was first produced as an episode of Playhouse 90 in the fall of 1958.
 Manulis's film version was released in December 1962 and received Academy Award nominations for best actor, best actress, best art direction, best costume design, and best original song.
 It was selected by the film critics of The New York Times as one of the 1000 best films ever made and as one of American Film Institute's best 400 films.
 Other motion pictures produced by Manulis in the 1960s include Dear Heart (1964), a romantic comedy directed by Delbert Mann, and starring Glenn Ford and Geraldine Page; Luv (1967), a romantic comedy directed by Clive Donner and starring Jack Lemon, Peter Falk and Elaine May; and Duffy (1968), a comedy starring James Coburn, James Mason and Susannah York.